Taritsyn/BundleTransformer/NuGet/BundleTransformer.CleanCss/readme.txt

-   BundleTransformer.CleanCss contains one minifier-adapter for minification of CSS-code - `CleanCssMinifier`. `CleanCssMinifier` is based on the Clean-css (http://github.com/GoalSmashers/clean-css) version 2.0.2.
+   BundleTransformer.CleanCss contains one minifier-adapter for minification of CSS-code - `CleanCssMinifier`. `CleanCssMinifier` is based on the Clean-css (http://github.com/GoalSmashers/clean-css) version 2.0.7.

    As a JS-engine is used the JavaScript Engine Switcher library (http://github.com/Taritsyn/JavaScriptEngineSwitcher).
-For correct working of this module is recommended to install the following NuGet package - JavaScriptEngineSwitcher.V8.
+For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.Msie (only in the `ChakraJsRt` mode).

    =============
    RELEASE NOTES
    =============
-   1. Added support of Clean-css version 2.0.2;
+   1. Added support of Clean-css version 2.0.7;
-   2. From configuration settings of CSS-minifier removed one property - `RemoveEmpty`, and added 3 new properties: `NoAdvanced`, `SelectorsMergeMode` and `Severity`.
+   2. From configuration settings of CSS-minifier removed one property - `SelectorsMergeMode`, and added one new property - `Compatibility`.

    ====================
    POST-INSTALL ACTIONS
    ====================
-   For correct working of this module is recommended to install the following NuGet package - JavaScriptEngineSwitcher.V8.
+   For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.Msie (only in the `ChakraJsRt` mode).
 After package is installed, need set a name of JavaScript engine (for example, `V8JsEngine`) to the `name` attribute of `/configuration/bundleTransformer/clean/jsEngine` configuration element.